Greencroft: Greencroft Comprehensive and Croft Community Schools

 The lower and upper schools were merged in the late 1990s, with all pupils from that point on taught at the upper school site in Greencroft.
 After this reorganisation the school name was changed to Greencroft Business and Enterprise Community School, but was also known by the truncated name "Greencroft School".

 In July 2010 the school was merged with Stanley School of Technology to be replaced by North Durham Academy in September 2011.
 The building itself was vacated in September 2013 when the new North Durham Academy campus opened in Stanley.

 The aforementioned Croft Community School then took over the site, with redevelopment work including demolition of the main three-storey block.
 Croft Community School teaches pupils with moderate learning difficulties and autism.
-It transferring from its original, smaller site in Harelaw in 2025, changing its name at the same time from Harelaw Community School.
+It transferred from its original, smaller site in Harelaw in 2025, changing its name at the same time from Harelaw Community School.

 Greencroft Industrial Park

 To the west, the current A693 splits Greencroft from Greencroft Industrial Park, created and built during the 1990s on land belonging to the former Greencroft Hall Estate.
 The industrial park is considered part of the village of Greencroft (and thus also Annfield Plain), with the separate parish of Greencroft starting along the unclassified Greencroft to Maiden Law road along its southern boundary.

-The industrial park was believed officially opened in 1993 by former Newcastle United goalkeeper John Burridge during the second of his three periods with the club, though this cannot be confirmed.
+The industrial park was possibly officially opened in 1993 by former Newcastle United goalkeeper John Burridge during the second of his three periods with the club, though this cannot be confirmed.

 The C2C coast-to-coast cycle path, after leaving Consett and Leadgate to the north west, passes through this industrial park and past two further ponds, both of which are local fishing ponds: